Platform Engineer Activity: Setup Software Templates to Import Existing API/Apps

 View the Imported Templates

-Navigate to the Create screen.
-You should see both the templates for importing APIs and applications to Red Hat Developer Hub.
+After you complete the configuration in the following sections and commit your changes, you can verify the templates are available by navigating to the Create screen.
+You should see both templates for importing APIs and applications to Red Hat Developer Hub.

 Setup GitLab Entity Auto-Discovery

-The new templates require a set of dynamic plugins to function detect the newly created Entities:
+The new templates require plugins to function, and ensure the newly created Entities are detected by Red Hat Developer Hub:

 -